kolganovaanna/Final-Project-Proposal/Main_Protocol.md

 7. Using Cutadapt to exclude primer sequences

-Because the samples I'm working with are metabarcoding, each read contains primer sequences.
-These sequences are identical across reads.
-Thus, in order to avoid any innacuracies that the presence of the primer sequences can intrduce to the analysis, we will remove the primers first.
-For this purpose I used cutadapt.
+Because my samples were generated using metabarcoding, each read contains primer sequences that are identical across all reads.
+To prevent inaccuracies that these primer sequences could introduce into downstream analyses, the primers must be removed before further processing.
+For this step, I used Cutadapt.

 First, primer sequences need to be identified and stored as variables: